LASIK eye surgeryLaser-Assisted In Situ Keratomileusis; Laser vision correction; Nearsightedness - Lasik; Myopia - Lasik

 Before the Procedure

-A signed informed consent form is needed before the procedure.
+You will sign a consent form before the procedure.
 This form confirms that you know the procedure's risks, benefits, alternative options, and possible complications.

 After the Procedure